Shariele/kaufrontpage/README.md

 This is a frontpage for use at Karlstad University.
+Kaulogo.jpg is owned by Karlstad University and the only usage is the placement on the frontpage.

 Terms of Usage / CC:
 Attribution 4.0 International (CC BY 4.0)